 Q: What things do I need to think about when replacing an existing electric shower?

-Q: What size fuse does a electric shower require?
+Q: What size fuse does an electric shower require?

-Q: What Electric Shower will suit mains fed water system?
+Q: What Electric Shower will suit the mains-fed water system?

 Q: Do I need a pump?